astral-sh/uv/docs/concepts/resolution.md

 ## Source distribution

-Most packages publish their source distributions as gzip tarball (`.tar.gz`) or zip (`.zip`) archives.
-While less common, other formats are also supported when reading and extracting source
+[PEP 625](https://peps.python.org/pep-0625/) specifies that packages must distribute source distributions as gzip tarball (`.tar.gz`) archives.
+As before this PEP, other formats were also allowed, older formats also need to be supported, for backward compatibility. uv supports reading and extracting archives that use the following formats:
-distributions:

 - bzip2 tarball (`.tar.bz2`)
 - gzip tarball (`.tar.gz`)